-After my 11th fight, which you can read about here, it was suggested to me that I stop fighting altogether.
+After my 11th fight, it was suggested to me that I stop fighting altogether.
 This was something that struck me emotionally, and I was unsure how to react.
-I spoke to Sylvie von Duuglas-Ittu via Facebook, who told me that she had once experienced a similar situation.
-She then asked me to write a guest post for her site, 8 Limbs.
+I spoke to Sylvie von Duuglas-Ittu, who told me that’d once experienced a similar situation.
+She then asked me to write a guest post on the experience for her site.

 “After my last fight, I wasn’t feeling my best.
 I’d given a poor performance and felt like I’d let down and disappointed a lot of people, including myself.
 It was also my third consecutive loss.
 Those three things all felt pretty bad, but coping with loss isn’t such a hard thing to do.
 It was the bombshell that followed that was difficult for me to deal with.

-My post on Sylvie’s blog was published in July, and while it affected me a great deal at the time, after a period of reflection, I am able to say that it no longer bothers me.
+My post on Sylvie’s blog was published in July, and while it affected me a great deal at the time, after a period of reflection, I’m able to say that it no longer bothers me.
 I took a couple of months off from fighting, and while I continued to train, I let myself relax a lot more than I normally would.
 I celebrated my birthday, took a holiday, visited some friends, and just focused on myself.
-After that, I feel totally refreshed and have now found my focus again.
-Needless to say, I shan’t be quitting fighting.
+After that, I feel refreshed and have found my focus again.
+Needless to say, I won’t be quitting fighting.
 In fact, I plan to have the next one as soon as possible.